Symmetric orthogonalization and probabilistic weights in resource quantification: Introduction

 \section{Introduction}

-For decades, the problem of transforming linearly independent, non-orthogonal vectors into mutually orthogonal ones has been studied through numerous theoretical and conceptual frameworks.
-Beyond simplifying computations, these transformations (i.e., orthogonalization) serve specialized roles in mathematics \cite{GramSchmidt100Years, Householder75}, physics \cite{Carlson57, Torun23Lö}, and chemistry \cite{LOWDIN1950, LOWDIN1950SD}.
-Different methods excel in different scenarios: some prioritize computational efficiency and optimality \cite{GramSchmidt100Years, Carlson57, Zhang21}, while others emphasize exact physical constraints and geometric properties \cite{Torun23Lö, LOWDIN1950, Srivastava00}.
-Thus, the choice of orthogonalization method carries physical consequences, and understanding their nuances and comparative strengths remains an active and significant area of research.
+For decades, the problem of transforming linearly independent, non-orthogonal vectors into mutually orthogonal sets has been addressed within numerous theoretical and conceptual frameworks.
+Beyond simplifying computations, these transformations (i.e., orthogonalization) serve specialized roles in mathematics \cite{GramSchmidt100Years, Householder75}, physics \cite{Carlson57, Torun23Low}, and chemistry \cite{LOWDIN1950, LOWDIN1950SD}.
+Different methods excel in different scenarios: some prioritize computational efficiency and optimality \cite{GramSchmidt100Years, Carlson57, Zhang21}, while others emphasize exact physical constraints and geometric properties \cite{Torun23Low, LOWDIN1950, Srivastava00}.
+Consequently, the choice of orthogonalization method entails physical consequences, and understanding their nuances and comparative strengths remains an active and significant area of research.